spilliams/steno/journal.md

+- 2020-11-19 Today I updated my qmk_firmware repo to be updated with what Germ has on their side.
+I tried a PR, but that got really mucky with a changed file and a changed submodule, so I backed out, saved patches of my commits, and completely remade my fork.
+It turns out the changed file also hit my new fork (wtf?), but the patches applied just fine.
+    Last night I read about dictionaries, and how "Learn Plover" teaches the shift/ctrl/alt/super keys.
+It's interesting, and I'm ready to start tinkering with my own dictionary for nav & control.
+I also tried using the Georgi's pre-baked Symbol layer, but had some trouble with the alt-tab behavior I expect (that I can hold one and tap the other, and the firmware will send those intermediate actions despite me still holding alt (or cmd)).
+    It's worth re-flashing with the updated qmk from germ, and if that doesn't work I can still try my own symbol map and if THAT doesn't work I can fall back to using a steno dictionary entries to define "alt-tab once", "alt-tab twice" etc.
 - 2020-11-17 Maybe I'll be satisfied looking at the [progress.json activity page](https://github.com/spilliams/steno/commits/main/progress.json)
     for an indication of how consistently I'm practicing.
 It's no heatcalendar, but it'll do.